-If you live in Australia, you can apply for a short-stay visa for the Netherlands at the external service provider VFS Global in Sydney, Melbourne and Perth.
+If you live in Australia, you can apply for an airport transit visa for the Netherlands at the external service provider VFS Global in Sydney, Melbourne and Perth.

 What do I need to do?